TB0x0/Comp-Sci-Open-Courseware/README.md

 <html>
 <body>
 <h5>This is my attempt to organize and make sense of the various courses available to the public.
     I'd like to cover subjects loosely related to CS and the fields of mathematics pertaining to it.
+    The program I enjoy using for these daunting readme frankenstein programs is <a href="http://brackets.io/">brackets</a>.
 </h5>

 <h3> MIT Open Courseware</h3>